mlang/bmc/README.txt

 ----

 * Port current codebase to Windows:
-  * Port the build system, or replace with a portable one: Automake has some support for Microsoft Windows.
-Investigate if that suffices to do a real port to Windows.
   * Figure out how to mimmick the FluidSynth functionality currently used under Linux under Windows.
 Ideally, create a common class for realtime MIDI playback which is platform independent, and implement FluidSynth (Linux) and